akeneo/portal-helpcenter/content/md/portal/project-managers.md

 ## View the Project Managers list

-1. To access the Console, from the Portal, go to `Project console / Projects`
+1. To access the Console, from the Akeneo Portal, go to `Project console / Projects`
 2. Choose the corresponding project
 3. Go to the `Project Stakeholders` tab